 Go to the left-most set of rap anchors, just over the edge, and above a big chockstone.
 A single 60m rope will take you down to a rubble ledge system.
 Ascend the obvious and loose gully to the north- do not take the gully to the right (east)- and hit a vague trail back to the campground.
 This is the "standard exit".

-With the Black Corner and the Lightening Bolts, the climb is a more sustained challenge.
-If you combine P1 & P2, and simul-climb the upper wall, the route goes fast in about 6 pitches.
+With the black corner and the lightning bolt cracks, the climb is a more sustained challenge.
+If you combine P1 & P2 and simul-climb the upper wall, the route goes fast in about 6 pitches.
 Watch out if you are climbing below another party, since stuff on the exit wall is loose, and a rope could easily dislodge something big.

 Double set wires to 3" cams, one set RPs, a 3.5" piece.
 A single 60m rope will get you off the top of the summit ridge.
 Helmet.